isomerpages/govtech-stp/_traveller-resources/Travel Health Control Measures (Category I,II,III,IV).md

 					<p style="margin-top:10px; margin-bottom:0px; font-size:18px; line-height:1.5;">
 										<b>➁</b> Travellers below three years of age in this calendar year are, by default, exempted from having to take a COVID-19 test, e.g. COVID-19 Polymerase Chain Reaction Test and Antigen Rapid Test.
 										</p>
-							<p style="margin-top:10px; margin-bottom:0px; font-size:18px; line-height:1.5;"><b>&#10114;</b> Travellers whose 14-day travel history includes Botswana, Eswatini, Ghana, Lesotho, Malawi, Mozambique, Namibia, Nigeria, South Africa and Zimbabwe are disallowed from entering Singapore.
-Singapore Citizens and Permanent Residents, may enter Singapore from these countries/regions but will be subject to Category (IV) protocols.</p>
+							<p style="margin-top:10px; margin-bottom:0px; font-size:18px; line-height:1.5;"><b>&#10114;</b> The travel ban on all travellers whose 14-day travel history includes Botswana, Eswatini, Ghana, Lesotho, Malawi, Mozambique, Namibia, Nigeria, South Africa and Zimbabwe will be lifted from 26 Dec 2021, 2359hrs.
+Between now and 26 Dec, only Singapore Citizens and Permanent Residents with a travel history involving these countries/regions may enter Singapore, but will be subject to Category (IV) protocols.</p>
 			</td>
     </tr>
 	</tbody>